costinistor/CircleCalculator/README.md

 # Circle Calculator

 * Android app to calculate area, circumference, radius of circle
-* Android Studio and Kotlin
+* Android Studio and Kotlin.